christianbueno1/touchslide-princesspolly/README.md

 # Touchslide
 ## Princess Polly inspiration

-It is a carousel inspired by princess polly website
+It is a carousel inspired by princess polly website.

 It use
 * JavaScript
 * ResizeObserver